openstack-archive/congress-specs/specs/kilo/dse-control-bus.rst

 ===============

-* All instances of deepSix will subscribe to a well-known table, which we will refer to as the ‘collection registry’.
+* All instances of deepSix will subscribe to a well-known table, which we will refer to as the 'collection registry'.
 * When the data indexes exposed by a deepSix instance changes (including instance startup), the instance will publish an update to the collection registry.
-* Each deepsix instance will maintain a list of it’s data_indexes that it has a desired subscription for.
-The instance will do a lookup in it’s local copy of the collection registry to find associated endpoints to send subscription requests to.
-As changes occur to the collection registry, each instance will re-evaluate it’s own subscriptions against these updates.
+* Each deepsix instance will maintain a list of it's data_indexes that it has a desired subscription for.
+The instance will do a lookup in it's local copy of the collection registry to find associated endpoints to send subscription requests to.
+As changes occur to the collection registry, each instance will re-evaluate it's own subscriptions against these updates.
 * There is a collection registry per instance of the DSE.
 In a hierarchical DSE, there could be multiple registries.